 LinkedIn provides all kinds of personal branding opportunities to:

-- Connect and expand our networks,
+- Connect and expand our network,

-- Communicate our personal brands,
+- Communicate our personal brand,

 - Become more visible to people who may want to hire us or do business with us,